MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-management-landing-zone.md

 You should capture and store entity relationship models in a central location within your data management landing zone.
 This provides data consumers a single place to find conceptual diagrams.

-Many customers use [ER Studio](https://www.idera.com/products/er-studio/enterprise-data-modeling) and [Orbus Software](https://www.orbussoftware.com) to model their data products before ingestion.
+Many customers use [ER Studio](https://erstudio.com/) and [OrbusInfinity](https://www.orbussoftware.com/orbusinfinityr) to model their data products before ingestion.

 ## Automation interfaces (optional)